Let’s get one thing straight

 Habit Chaining

-Why spend an excessive amount of mental and physical energy trying to change something rapidly and against the flow that it becomes a chore?
-My idea on this takes a different approach, take an already existing Cue and Reward, and incorporate a “chained” routine in between the two.
+Why spend an excessive amount of mental and physical energy trying to change something rapidly and against the flow, making it a chore?
+My idea on this takes a different approach, takes an already existing Cue and Reward, and incorporates a “chained” routine in between the two.

 Let’s take one of my favorite examples: